discernus/research/zfreezer/simple_test_cff/cff_v10.md

   sequential_goals:
     description: "Focus on Goal Orientation: Fragmentative vs Cohesive Goals."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in strategic objectives and collective action.
-Focus exclusively on evaluating Goal Orientation in the provided text using the Cohesive Flourishing Framework v10.2.
+Focus exclusively on measuring Goal Orientation in the provided text using the Cohesive Flourishing Framework v10.3.

       DIMENSIONAL FOCUS: Goal Orientation Only
       - Fragmentative Goals: Divisive zero-sum objectives